 The amount of glucose in your blood at any given time can give you valuable insights into how your body is reacting to the food you eat.
-If you’re doing a keto-based diet, the data you get from a glucose meter will help you optimize your eating for maximum weight loss!
+If you’re doing a keto-based diet, the data you get from a blood glucose meter will help you optimize your eating for maximum weight loss.

 The premise of a keto-based diet is simple: Keep the carbs as low as possible so that your body is forced to get glucose (energy) from fat, rather than carbs.
 Any sort of glycemic reaction could cause a weight-loss stall for several days.

 In short, a glycemic reaction is what happens when you eat carbs.
 It’s a fancy name for an even fancier process.
 Effectively, when you eat carbs, your body produces a hormone called insulin which is responsible for delivering the glucose (the energy from the carbs you just ate) to the muscle cells in your body.

 In a keto-based diet, you want to avoid the production of insulin at all costs.
 Not because insulin itself is bad, but because it means you’ve short-circuited the keto process by eating too many carbs and allowing your body to get energy from carbs rather than fat.
 If this happens, it can take days to “reset” your body back into ketosis.